clad-solutions/clad_builder_void/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Please confirm that this problem is VSCodium-specific**
+**Please confirm that this problem is Clad-specific**
 - [ ] This bug doesn't happen if I use Microsoft's Visual Studio Code.
-It only happens in VSCodium.
+It only happens in Clad.

 **Please confirm that the issue/resolution isn't already documented**
-- [ ] I checked [the Docs page](https://github.com/voideditor/void/blob/master/docs/index.md) and [the Troubleshooting page](https://github.com/voideditor/void/blob/master/docs/troubleshooting.md) and my issue is not mentioned there.
+- [ ] I checked [the Docs page](https://github.com/clad-solutions/clad_ide_void/blob/master/docs/index.md) and my issue is not mentioned there.

 **To Reproduce**
 Steps to reproduce the behavior: